eProsima/Fast-DDS-docs/docs/fastdds/xml_configuration/domainparticipant.rst

 The ``ParticipantAllocationType`` defines the ``<allocation>`` element, which allows setting of the parameters related with the allocation behavior on the DomainParticipant.
+Please refer to :ref:`participantresourcelimitsqos` for a detailed documentation on DomainParticipants allocation configuration.

 .. list-table::
    :header-rows: 1